slebok/zoo/cpp/iso-14882-1998/README.txt

 	There are various layout problems (say, ";" formatted in italics), but we don't even care because we copy-paste the raw text anyway.
+	The biggest one is in §A.9 [gram.class.derived] where the keyword "virtual" is displayed as a nonterminal symbol.